-There are two types of research projects:
+There are two types of research projects for UAB medical students:

 This is a course requirement of the School of Medicine and typically occurs during the second or third year of medical school.
 It is an intensive two month experience during which the student works closely with a faculty member toward publishable research.
 The grade for the course is dependent upon successful completion and active participation.

 Interested students should apply several months prior to their scheduled block – see below for details on how to apply.

 These occur during the summer following the first year of medical school and are funded on a competitive basis through the School of Medicine or through grants from extramural organizations such as research foundations.

 They are competitive and limited in number so first year medical students considering a summer research project are strongly recommended to make inquiries about summer research by January 1.

 For the summer research program through the School of Medicine, students are advised to go to Medical Student Summer Research Program (MSSRP) website or contact MSSRP Director Dr. Robin Lorenz’s office at email@example.com.

 Some outside foundation which offer student funding for summer research projects are listed below.